-Patrick Rousseau received \$2,814 USD (€2,000 EUR) per month as compensation in exchange for his services as a Director of Belgian Volition.
+Patrick Rousseau received 2,814 USD (€2,000 EUR) per month as compensation in exchange for his services as a Director of Belgian Volition.
 There was no written agreement between Patrick Rousseau and Belgian Volition setting forth such compensation.

-Additionally, Patrick Rousseau received other compensation pursuant to that certain agreement (the "Agreement") dated August 6, 2010, entered into by and between Singapore Volition and PB Commodities Pte Limited ("PB Commodities").
+Additionally, Patrick Rousseau received compensation pursuant to that certain agreement (the "Agreement") dated August 6, 2010, entered into by and between Singapore Volition and PB Commodities Pte Limited ("PB Commodities").
 The Agreement provides office space, office support staff, and consultancy services to Singapore Volition for the structuring, management, fundraising and development and implementation of its business plan.
+As part of the Agreement, Singapore Volition shall pay consultancy fees each month to PB Commodities for the services of Cameron Reynolds, Rodney Rootsaert and Patrick Rousseau (former Managing Director of Belgian Volition).
 The term of the Agreement is twelve months, commencing on September 1, 2010, with automatic extensions of twelve months and a three month notice required for termination of the Agreement.
-As part of the Agreement, Singapore Volition shall pay consultancy fees each month to PB Commodities for the services of Mr. Rousseau (see the following paragraph regarding Mr. Rousseau's consulting services for PB Commodities).
-For the year ended December 31, 2011, PB Commodities received \$30,954 USD from Singapore Volition for the services of Mr. Rousseau, pursuant to the Agreement.
-A true and correct copy of the Agreement was filed as Exhibit 10.07 to our Amended Current Report on Form 8-K/A filed with the SEC on January 11, 2012 and is incorporated herein by reference to Exhibit 10.07.
+A true and correct copy of the Agreement was filed as Exhibit 10.07 to our Amended Current Report on Form 8-K/A filed with the SEC on January 11, 2012 and is incorporated herein by reference to Exhibit 10.07 ...

-Patrick Rousseau received compensation from PB Commodities, as described in the previous paragraph, pursuant to that certain Consultancy Agreement (the "Consultancy Agreement") dated October 4, 2010, by and between PB Commodities and Kendall Life Sciences Consultants Ltd ("Kendall") pursuant to which Kendall shall provide consultancy services to PB Commodities through Patrick Rousseau commencing on October 1, 2010 and continuing unless and until terminated ..
+Furthermore, Patrick Rousseau received compensation pursuant to that certain Consultancy Agreement (the "Consultancy Agreement") dated October 4, 2010, by and between PB Commodities and Kendall Life Sciences Consultants Ltd ("Kendall") pursuant to which Kendall shall provide consultancy services to PB Commodities through Patrick Rousseau commencing on October 1, 2010 and continuing unless and until terminated.
 Such services shall include fundraising and developing and implementing Singapore Volition's business plan.
-Under the Consultancy Agreement, Mr. Rousseau only performs consulting services to Singapore Volition (see previous paragraph).
-In exchange for such services, PB Commodities shall pay \$2,814 USD (€2,000 EUR) per month to Kendall , which amount shall then be paid to Mr. Rousseau ..
-The Consultancy Agreement was terminated on November 30, 2011.
-For the year ended December 31, 2011, Mr. Rousseau received \$30,954 USD from PB Commodities pursuant to the Consultancy Agreement.
-A copy of the Consultancy Agreement was filed as Exhibit 10.26 to our Amended Current Report on Form 8-K/A filed with the SEC on February 24, 2012 and is incorporated herein by reference to Exhibit 10.26.
+In exchange for such services, PB Commodities shall pay \$2,814 USD (€2,000 EUR) per month to Kendall.
+A copy of the Consultancy Agreement was filed as Exhibit 10.26 to our Amended Current Report on Form 8-K/A filed with the SEC on February 24, 2012 and is incorporated herein by reference to Exhibit 10.26 ..